claire-west/svstudio-manual/docs/quickstart/saving-the-audio.md

 # Saving the Audio

-The audio output can be exported to a wav file via the Render panel, accessible from the side menu.
+The audio output can be exported to a wav file via the Render panel, accessible from the launch bar.

 Give your files a name, select the tracks to render, and press "Bounce to Files" to export in wav format.